-Discover Cheboygan: A boaters paradise where nostalgia, stunning views and great times happen!
+Discover Cheboygan MI: A boaters paradise where nostalgia, stunning views and great times happen!

-Located on the picturesque Straits of Mackinac, Cheboygan is a great place to get away from the crowds and relax.
+Located on the picturesque Straits of Mackinac, Cheboygan is a great place for a peaceful Michigan vacation.

 This city has a comfortable, nostalgic, need to-be-explored feeling.
 We love the lighthouses, beautiful state park and trails for biking, hiking and snowmobiling.
 Plus there are some good eats!